 Organizations often use PII for testing new applications or information systems prior to deployment.
 Organizations also use PII for research purposes and for training.
 These uses of PII increase the risks associated with the unauthorized disclosure or misuse of the information.
 Please explain what controls have been implemented to protect PII used for testing, training and research.
-Have policies and procedures been developed to minimize the use of PII for testing, training, and research?
-This question is related to privacy control DM-3, Minimization of PII Used in Testing, Training and Research
+This question is related to privacy control DM-3, Minimization of PII Used in Testing, Training and Research.